AFLplusplus/LibAFL/docs/src/core_concepts/executor.md

 ## InProcessExecutor
 Let's begin with the base case; `InProcessExecutor`.
-This executor executes the harness program (function) in the fuzzer process.
+This executor executes the harness program (function) inside the fuzzer process.

 When you want to execute the harness as fast as possible, you will most probably want to use this `InprocessExecutor`.